Essay Series

 Thicker institutions, not thinner souls

-The point is membership — but membership with substance, not just affinity.
+The point is membership — but membership with substance.
 The kind that makes demands on you, not just the kind that makes you feel welcome.

 This is where most techno-utopian visions feel bloodless.
 They imagine that once economic necessity relaxes, people will naturally flower into self-directed abundance.
 But human beings are not just appetites with broadband.
 They need formation.
 They need duties.
 They need to be corrected, not just encouraged.
 They need structure that is inhabited from within, not merely imposed from above.